audrey-tan/cepr_boarddocs/deliverable2/working_notes.md

 Then, I now merge by phone.
 I realized that some websites did not merge because of the various `http` and `www.` forms.
 I will remove them and do a new merge at the website merge place.

 By cleaning the `https` and `www`, I managed to increase the proportion of matches from 37% to 60%.

+Merging by phone matches 71% of the remaining ones.

+I also realize that some websites are thrown off by the trailing `/`.
+Putting this at the start.

+This further increases the matches from 60% to 78%.